GodNooNoo/TrimpsModLoader/README.md

 ## Usage
 Press Q.
-If you uncheck a mod you will have to reload your game [Ctrl+R] for the script to get unloaded.
+If you uncheck a mod you will have to reload your game [Ctrl+R] for the mod to get unloaded.

 ## Compability
 With other mods: